dydx-git/tale/_posts/2021-06-27-gmail-api-with-php.md

 var_dump($gmail->readLabels());
 ```

-This should print out the labels that you have on your Gmail account after you've signed in.
+This should print out the labels that you have on your Gmail account
-And there you have it!
-Using Gmail API with PHP.